lwhankins/544project/README.md

 * update research plan section
 * update impacts section

+## TODO PO3 Milestone:
+* Update introductory message with a little background information to the effect of "a common misconception is that putting all your money into one account yields the best benefits.
+This is not always the case.
+For example <provide an example where using 2+ accounts yields more than just 1>"

 ## ~~To-Do List for Calculations~~
 * 401K - Luke
 * Roth IRA - Connie